Guns N' Roses guitarist Slash mourns the death of his stepdaughter

+Musician Slash's stepdaughter Lucy-Bleu Knight has died.
+Here the guitarist is pictured with his partner Meegan Hodges, the mother of the deceased artist.

 Guns-N'-Roses guitarist Slash only released his first blues album in May and is currently on tour.
-But now the musician has some sad news to announce.
+Now Slash has some sad news to announce.
+His stepdaughter has died at the age of 25.

 No time? blue News summarizes for you